 And when I say simple, I do mean simple.
 It’s a one-pot dish in the fullest sense, in that you marinate the chicken in the same pot that you cook it in.
 Dump the chicken in, throw some smashed garlic cloves, peppercorns, and a touch of brown sugar.
 Make a marinade that’s equal parts soy sauce, vinegar, and water.
 Pour it over the chicken, and you’re done.

-Marinate it for at least 20 minutes and up to overnight.
+Marinate the chicken for at least 20 minutes and up to overnight.
+I find the sweet spot to be between 2 to 4 hours.
+(You don’t want to let the chicken sit too long in a vinegary sauce.)
 If I’m in a hurry, I’ll just let it sit on the stove.
-Then when the 20 minutes is up, I simply fire up stove to medium to medium-high heat and let it come to a boil.
+When ready to cook, simply fire up stove to medium to medium-high heat and let it come to a boil.
 It goes from this:

 And that’s it!
 Quick and easy, and I guarantee you that your kitchen will smell lovely while this is cooking.
 Try it the next time you need a quick, no-fuss chicken dinner!